 Would you like to relate your daily experience to your spiritual life in a safe, group setting?
 To connect the mystical to the mundane?
 If so, join of a spiritual group where members each propose a topic to which we all pay attention between meetings.
 With a list of group-generated queries, we will look for where the topic shows up in our lives, journal, explore in art, by reading, or whatever arises.
 The person who suggested will facilitate that session, sharing their special interest, and then members will share their experiences and/or what they brought to represent the topic.
 The facilitator may use whatever means they wish to open the worship sharing.
 The purpose would be to grow together in exploring subjects near to our hearts as a heart, not head, experienced-based group.
 We share what speaks to us and stretch ourselves exploring what moves others.
 If you are interested in joining this group please contact the office.

-Day/Time: First Monday of every month from 7:00-8:30 PM - The group is on hiatus until September
+Day/Time: First Monday of every month from 7:00-8:30 PM - The group is on hiatus until further notice

 This is a time to knit, crochet, or otherwise craft any sort of items for others: cancer caps, children's mittens, scarves, shawls for hospice, etc. There will be yarn, needles, and patterns or you can bring your own.
 All are welcome!